gchure/phd/src/chapter_06/section_03_fugacity.md

 ### Chemical Potential Formulation to Calculate Fold-Change

-In this section, we discuss a simple repression construct which we generalize in two ways from the scenario discussed in the text.
+In this section, we discuss a simple repression construct which we generalize in two ways from the scenario discussed in Chapter 2.
 First, we will allow the repressor to bind to $N_S$ identical specific promoters whose fold-change we are interested in measuring, with each promoter containing a single repressor binding site ($N_S = 1$ in Chapter 2).
 Second, we consider $N_C$ identical competitor sites which